There are now 3 possible online modes for units:

-- This unit is offered in two parts, which may be taken either concurrently (12 credit points in one semester), or consecutively over two semesters (6 credit points each semester).
+This unit is offered in two parts, which may be taken either concurrently (18 credit points in one semester), or consecutively over two semesters (6 credit points in one semester and 12 points in the next semester).
 Both parts must be completed in order to achieve a mark for the units.

 The unit allows students to develop research skills and comprises a research project in the field of architecture.
 Research topics may be in either critical studies, design or technical studies, and are to be agreed on between the student and a nominated supervisor and approved by the unit coordinator.
+Students may have the opportunity to develop topics in association with industry partners or mentors.
 The Independent Research unit aims to train and assess students' abilities to contribute to the future development of their discipline through research that extends existing knowledge and/or through the creative application of knowledge in ways likely to impact upon future thinking in their fields of study.
 Study is based on independent research rather than taught coursework and the learning and assessment practices intentionally parallel those of postgraduate research studies.

 Independent Research requires the development and demonstration of ability and acquired competence.
 It is expected that, in addition to addressing a project brief, students establish theoretical parameters that form the basis for investigation.
 While projects may vary in scale, and exhibit varying levels of complexity, students are required to incorporate the full range of knowledge and skills required for a fully resolved proposition or dissertation.
 Projects of an experimental nature are encouraged.

-- Students are able to (1) demonstrate the capacity to develop a coherent architectural project brief; (2) clearly state and sustain a thesis, with a clearly substantiated argument and critical engagement with material; (3) develop a relevant bibliography of information sources and research a chosen architectural topic to a substantial depth; (4) develop a sound theoretical basis and a high conceptual and design quality, with an appropriate level of resolution, depending on the nature of the project; and (5) clearly and effectively communicate architectural ideas and write in accordance with academic protocols.
+Students are able to (1) demonstrate the capacity to develop a coherent architectural project brief; (2) clearly state and sustain a thesis, with a clearly substantiated argument and critical engagement with material; (3) develop a relevant bibliography of information, literature and precedent sources and research a chosen architectural topic to a substantial depth; (4) develop a sound theoretical basis and a high conceptual and design quality, with an appropriate level of resolution, depending on the nature of the project; and (5) clearly and effectively communicate architectural ideas and write in accordance with academic protocols.

-- Typically this unit is assessed in the following way: exegesis and portfolio or written dissertation.
+Indicative assessments in this unit are as follows: exegesis and portfolio or written dissertation.
 Further information is available in the unit outline.